§ 5914 Rules; hearing; adoption.

 (a) The rules shall provide for the preparation, maintenance and revision of a position classification plan for all positions in the classified service and all merit comparable positions, based upon similarity of duties performed and responsibilities assumed so that uniform qualifications and pay ranges shall apply to all positions in the same classification.

-(b) After approval of such maintenance review classifications determination by the Director of the Office of Management and Budget and Controller General, the Director of the Office of Management and Budget shall notify the agency and employee of the results.
+(b) After approval of such maintenance review classifications determination by the Secretary and the Director of the Office of Management and Budget and Controller General, the Secretary shall notify the agency and employee of the results.
 The maintenance review classification determination shall become effective on the following July 1.

 (c) Any maintenance review classification determination may be appealed to the Merit Employee Relations Board by any affected employee or agency within 30 calendar days of notification.
 The Merit Employee Relations Board shall hear all maintenance review classification appeals before it in chronological order, beginning with the oldest such appeal unless all parties are in agreement with other such arrangements.

-(d) Within 10 calendar days of the filing of an appeal, the Board shall assign an independent reviewer, trained in job analysis, to evaluate the merits of the employee's appeal.
-Within 30 calendar days, the independent reviewer must submit a written independent finding to the Board, and copy to the employee and the Director of the Office of Management and Budget.
+(d) Within 10 calendar days of the filing of an appeal, the Board shall assign an independent reviewer, trained in job analysis, to evaluate the merits of the employee’s appeal.
+Within 30 calendar days, the independent reviewer must submit a written independent finding to the Board, and copy to the employee and the Secretary.
 In unusual circumstances, the Board may authorize the independent reviewer an additional 30 calendar days to complete the review.

-(e) The employee and the Director of the Office of Management and Budget shall have 30 calendar days to accept the finding rendered by the independent reviewer and notify the Board.
+(e) The employee and the Secretary shall have 30 calendar days to accept the finding rendered by the independent reviewer and notify the Board.

-(f) If the findings of the independent reviewer are accepted by the employee and the Director of the Office of Management and Budget, the Board shall also accept the findings.
+(f) If the findings of the independent reviewer are accepted by the employee and the Secretary, the Board shall also accept the findings.

-(g) If these findings are ignored or disputed by either the employee or the Director of the Office of Management and Budget, the parties shall be notified and permitted to respond and the Board shall hold a hearing on the employee's appeal within 60 calendar days.
+(g) If these findings are ignored or disputed by either the employee or the Secretary, the parties shall be notified and permitted to respond and the Board shall hold a hearing on the employee’s appeal within 60 calendar days.

 (h) At the hearing, the parties may present brief oral argument in support of their position.